Insight

 Friction is what slows you down

 Friction is the drag between a comms team and a finished piece.
 It's the executive who hasn't read the script before walking on set.
 It's the stakeholder who hands over the brief on Friday afternoon and then goes quiet.
 It's handing off control of something critical, the audio capture, the lighting, the location access, to a party you haven't vetted.
 None of these things are about production.
-All of them cost you more than any camera or lighting setup ever will.
+They're friction, and friction is what costs you the day.

 The two biggest sources of friction I see, after twenty years of this work, are stakeholder availability and talent preparation.

 When a comms team is fluid and responsive, answering questions quickly, agreeing on calls without long email chains, available in real time, projects move.
 When they're slow or unreachable, the production grinds.
 I ask at intake how we'll communicate during the project.
-Email works, plenty of great projects have been run over it, but it adds drag on a tight timeline.
-A WhatsApp thread or shared channel keeps things moving in a way email rarely does.
+Email certainly works, but it adds drag on a tight timeline.
+A WhatsApp thread or Slack channel keeps things moving in a way email doesn't.

 The second source of friction is on the talent side.
-For scripted video segments, the single highest-value piece of preparation an executive can do is read their script out loud once, in the days before the shoot.
+For scripted video segments, the single highest-value piece of preparation an executive can do is read their script out loud once, in the days leading up to the shoot.
 Not for performance but to verify that the words sound like them.
-If they do, the executive arrives with the voice of the message already as their own.
+If they do, the executive arrives already sounding like themselves.
 They nail it in the first or second take.
 They feel relaxed and confident, and the experience itself is a good one.
 If they haven't done that simple step, the session risks becoming a rewriting marathon.
 They second-guess the copy, hear themselves stumble, lose confidence with each take, and the comms person and I are watching a senior leader have a difficult hour on camera.
 It also adds significant time to a turnaround that was supposed to be short.

-This is part of why I'm building PrompterPrep, a teleprompter simulator that lets comms teams share scripts with their executive ahead of time and have them practice on a screen that mirrors the dimensions of the real teleprompter they'll use on set.
+This is part of why I'm building PrompterPrep, a teleprompter app and practice simulator.
+It lets comms teams share scripts with their executives ahead of time, so they can rehearse on a screen that matches the real teleprompter they'll use on set.
 The platform is in development now and expected to roll out in the coming weeks.
-It exists because over the last 20 years, I've watched too many executives walk into shoots cold and pay for it in the next sixty minutes.
+It exists because over the last twenty years, I've watched executives walk into shoots cold and struggle through an hour that preparation would have turned into fifteen easy minutes.
+Every bit of friction cleared in advance is time an executive gets back for the rest of their job.

 The first is replacing the human on camera with motion graphics alone.
 It's fast, it's controllable, and it avoids the logistics of an executive's schedule.
 It's also increasingly a problem.
 We're in a moment where AI-generated motion graphics content is flooding every feed, and audiences are growing fatigued by it.
 A recognizable, identifiable human on camera now does something it didn't have to do two years ago: it tells the viewer this is real.
-As AI avatars become more convincing, the credibility function of a face the audience already trusts becomes more valuable, not less.
+As AI avatars become more convincing, the credibility function of a face the audience already trusts becomes more valuable.
 Removing the human to save time often costs you the very thing that made the video worth making.
+Trust with your audience.

 The second is overinvesting in production scale.
-I've watched four-person crews do work that one person could have done better.
+I've watched four-person crews do work that one person with the right skill set could have handled just as well.
 Larger crews are justified for genuinely complex projects, but on rapid-response work they often add coordination overhead without adding value.
 The instinct to throw bodies at a tight deadline is rarely the answer it appears to be.

-Stock footage cuts a similar way.
-B-roll earns its place when the message turns from ideas to events and geography, places, people, scale, things the speaker can't gesture at from the chair.
-When the message is purely conceptual or argumentative, b-roll dilutes it.
+Stock footage is another one.
+It earns its place when there's something concrete to show.
+When the message is purely conceptual, it can get in the way.
 Corey's separatism piece would have been a different and weaker video with cutaways.
-Another rule: if you use stock footage, commit to it throughout.
-A single licensed clip dropped into an otherwise unbroken talking head highlights the seam where the budget ran out.
-Either embrace the texture or don't reach for it.
+Another rule: if using stock footage, commit to it throughout.
+A single stock clip dropped into an otherwise unbroken talking head highlights exactly where the time or budget ran out.
+Either use cutaways consistently or skip them.

 A failure that became a discipline